- Assemble Your Team

 9. Purchase Insurance

+You'll also want to have a good insurance policy when you rent your house out.
 Homeowners insurance, while important, is not always enough coverage once you begin renting out your property full-time.
 On the other hand, Landlord insurance protects homeowners who choose to allow tenants into their homes.
 Typically, one of these insurance policies will cover property damage, liability, and loss of income under certain catastrophic events.
 In some cases, you can also add water/flood, tornado, and personal property insurance to these policies to cover any extraneous events.

 This coverage can add to your monthly expenses, and policies are often tricky to understand.
 However, many landlords find that the peace of knowing their homes are properly protected makes it all worth it.